bailey-mc/plant-nursery-front-end/plantnursery/README.md

 - As a shop owner, I want to be able to add new items to inventory.
 - As a shopw owner, I want to be able to edit items already posted.
 - As a shop owner, I want to have the ability to delete items that we do not carry any more.
+- As a shop owner, I want to have the ability to log out and view the changes I've made to my site as a casual browser would.